LASP-Libera/libera_utils/doc/source/developer-docs/spice.md

 Contains attitude data for the Libera Azimuth Rotation mechanism.

-Note: there is currently no mechanism for creating this kernel because no telemetry data exists.

 ### Elevation Scan Mechanism Attitude Kernel (CK)
 e.g. `libera_elscan_20210408t235850_20210409t015849_vM3m14p159_r25365125959.bc`

 Contains attitude data for the Libera Elevation Scan mechanism.

-Note: there is currently no mechanism for creating this kernel because no telemetry data exists.

 ## Kernels Retrieved from NAIF